Harvard Women's Golf Frequently Asked Questions

 Practice time usually includes one 18-hole round, one day spent on individual swing work, short-game practice, individual goal-setting and review, and one day practicing and playing a nine-hole round.
 Practice rounds are also used for tournament qualifying.
 Tournaments are typically held on weekends and usually involve leaving on Fridays and returning on Sundays.
 Monday is usually an off day -- one day per week must be free of athletic activities as mandated by the NCAA.

-With the assistance of PGA fitness guru Randy Myers, our strength and conditioning staff has developed golf-specific workouts for our teams, and the varsity weight room is available to the golf teams at set times through the offseason.
-The strength and conditioning staff works with the teams during the workouts to make sure that team members are receiving the maximum benefit.
+With the assistance of PGA fitness guru Randy Myers, our strength and conditioning staff has developed golf-specific workouts for our team, and the varsity weight room is available to the golf team at set times through the offseason.
+The strength and conditioning staff works directly with the team during the workouts to make sure that team members are receiving the maximum benefit.

 Additionally, we have recently upgraded our indoor practice facilities to include a 2,500 square foot short game area for putting and chipping.
-We have four indoor hitting bays and can do detailed swing analysis with our Trackman game improvement tool.
-These upgrades are in addition to our our Full Swing Golf simulator, which allows realistic rounds of golf and practice in an indoor setting.
+We have multiple indoor hitting bays and can do detailed swing analysis with our Trackman game improvement tool.
 We also have access to the bubble that is installed over the football stadium during the winter months for short and medium range wedge work.
 If an individual wants to improve their game, we have everything necessary to accommodate that goal.

 How do students manage their time between school